MIT-Emerging-Talent/ET6-CDSP-group-03-repo/2_data_preparation/README.md

 ## cleaning datasets

-**when cleaning the datasets we considered these main points generally:**
+**When cleaning the datasets, we considered these main points generally:**

 * handling missing (null) values.
 * handling duplicates.
-* changing datatype to sensible types(e.g. 'Date' to datetime type).
+* changing data types to compatible types(e.g. 'Date' to datetime type).
-* we avoided dropping and generally substituted categorical data null values with the word 'unknown' or similar words and numerical null values with 0 where applicable.
+* We avoided dropping and generally substituted categorical data null values with the word 'unknown' or similar words and numerical null values with 0 where applicable.

 _[here is our template cleaning notebook](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-03-repo/blob/milestone-2-enhancements-adding-cleaning-summary/2_data_preparation/notebooks/data_cleaning_notebook_template.ipynb)_